bradharms/example-virtual-machine/README.md

 # Tendril Specification

 Tendril is a virtual machine that executes instructions encoded as binary data and which operate on a fixed memory range.
-It does not use registers, and all instructions are capable of storing to and/or retrieving from any point in addressable memory.
+It does not use any registers other than the code pointer, and all instructions are capable of storing to and/or retrieving from any point in addressable memory.
 It is designed to be familiar to programmers of higher-level languages.

 ## Instruction Set